Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ## Introduction

-This project is a community-supported reference implementation for integrating Software-as-a-Service (SaaS) solutions with Microsoft commercial marketplace SaaS offers.
-The SaaS Accelerator may be installed as-is or may be customized to support your requirements.
-The project provides the following capabilities.

-1. A configurable landing page for SaaS customers
-2. A webhook that listens for subscription changes
+The SaaS Accelerator is a production-ready solution designed to make it easier for Microsoft partners to sell their SaaS solutions via Microsoft Commercial Marketplace.
+Microsoft partners can use SaaS Accelerator to simplify the process of bringing their SaaS solutions to the Marketplace.
+It is a ready-to-use, community-supported solution providing the following capabilities:

+🚀 Quick & Easy Deployment: Go live in under 15 minutes with our low-code, production-ready solution.

+🔧 Turnkey Solution: Meets all technical prerequisites for your SaaS offers.

+💼 Subscriptions Simplified: A streamlined interface to optimize your subscription workflow.

+💲 Flexible Billing: Advanced capabilities for custom billing and pricing models.

-3. A private portal for the publisher to monitor customer subscriptions
+🛠️ Stay in Control: A dedicated adminstrative portal for managing all your customer subscriptions.

+Transform your SaaS game.
+Leverage SaaS Accelerator now!

+## Description

 The project is implemented in .NET and uses the commercial marketplace billing system, including the [SaaS Fulfillment API (v2)](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) and [Marketplace Metering Service API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
 The SaaS Accelerator models how a typical SaaS platform interacts with the marketplace APIs to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.
+The SaaS Accelerator may be installed as-is or may be customized to support your requirements.

 ## Intended Use